drardito/ImpactsofComputingSp2024/Impacts of Computing Spring 2024 Week 5.md

 - ***What (if anything) is different about viewing ethical issues from a collective/networked perspective***?
 What does collective moral responsibility mean?
 Who is a member of which collective?
 What is the balance between individual and collective responsibility?

-- ***What ***.
-In what ways are data about you and I being used or possible abused?
-What do our computing systems know about us and how do they know these things?
-Give some thing, too, to the ethical implications of these uses of tracking/surveillance technologies.
+- ***In what ways are data about you and I being used or possible abused?
+What do our computing systems know about us and how do they know these things?*** Give some thought, too, to the ethical implications of these uses of tracking/surveillance technologies.

 As you are reading these articles, please continue take notes using the document and/or folder you created as a part of the work for previous weeks.
 As I have said, the goal of these notes is to help you make sense of what you are reading and then having a reference to which you can refer as you apply these concepts.